 - When I believed I wasn’t the boy that my parents wanted (that’s my story of it), I wasn’t good enough.

 - I couldn’t do anything right, everything I did was wrong or not good enough.

 - I attracted bullies into my life, as I was one myself.

 - People felt threatened by me, especially in the workplace (again that’s my story).

 - I didn’t really ‘fit in.’
 I was the loner who didn’t know how to connect with others, not in a meaningful way.

 After doing The Work

 I love talking to my mother on the phone for over an hour and a half at a time.
 When we meet I enjoy being with her.
-My relationship with my husband is an ongoing journey of me valuing myself for who I am more every day.
-Getting clear on what I want from the relationship and feeling comfortable expressing it.
+My relationship with my husband became an ongoing journey of me valuing myself for who I am more every day.
+Getting clear on what I wanted from the relationship and feeling comfortable expressing it.
+Leaving the relationship as friends was a wonderful experience.
 Learning to really communicate has been key.

 I haven’t always enjoyed every moment of this journey, yet it has been worth every minute and it is still continuing.